1998 blackbuck poaching case: Legal proceedings

 In January 2015, the Supreme Court of India revoked the stay order issued by the Rajasthan High Court on Salman Khan's five-year imprisonment sentence, which had been imposed by a lower court in 2006.
 The Supreme Court ruled that a person's conviction should not be stayed simply because they were seeking an international visa.

 On 25 July 2016, the Rajasthan High Court acquitted actor Salman Khan in the 1998 black buck poaching case, citing insufficient evidence to prove that the deceased blackbucks were killed by a firearm owned or used by Khan.
 Following this decision, the Rajasthan government appealed the acquittal in the Supreme Court in October 2016.
 Subsequently, the Supreme Court agreed to fast-track the trial, with proceedings set to move forward in November 2016.

-On 5 April 2018, a Jodhpur court sentenced Salman Khan to five years in prison and imposed a penalty of ₹10,000 in connection with the 1998 blackbuck poaching case.
+On 5 April 2018, a Jodhpur court sentenced Khan to five years in prison and imposed a penalty of ₹10,000 in connection with the 1998 blackbuck poaching case.
 However, the other four accused, Saif Ali Khan, Sonali Bendre, Tabu, and Neelam Kothari, were acquitted.
-Following the verdict, Salman Khan was granted bail on 7 April 2018 by the Jodhpur Sessions Court, under the bench of Justice Joshi.
+Following the verdict, Khan was granted bail on 7 April 2018 by the Jodhpur Sessions Court, under the bench of Justice Joshi.

 In March 2022, the Rajasthan High Court granted permission to transfer two petitions related to the blackbuck poaching case from the Jodhpur District and Sessions Court to the High Court.
-This transfer was made to ensure that all matters concerning Salman Khan in the case would be heard and adjudicated at the Rajasthan High Court.
+This transfer was made to ensure that all matters concerning Khan in the case would be heard and adjudicated at the Rajasthan High Court.